-However, schools may disclose appropriately designated “directory information” without written consent unless the student has advised the school to the contrary.
+However, schools may disclose appropriately designated “Public Directory Information” without written consent unless the student has advised the school to the contrary.
 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without the student’s prior written consent.

 If a student does not want to disclose directory information from his or her student education records without prior written consent, the student must notify the school where he or she is enrolled in writing by the first day of the semester at the registrar’s office.
 A student need only file this notification once during his or her enrollment, and the form is only valid for that school.

-Wiregrass Georgia Technical College defines directory information as follows:
+Wiregrass Georgia Technical College defines public directory information as follows: